ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 # Frustum culling
 Let's look into another algorithm commonly seen in graphics engines: frustum culling.
 We will be basing it on the one in [Learn OpenGL](https://learnopengl.com/Guest-Articles/2021/Scene/Frustum-Culling), but converting it to SIMD.
 You can read the article to understand what exact math operations we are dealing with.

 For the frustum culling algorithm, we need to test 6 planes against a sphere per object.
 We have 2 main possibilities here.
 We could SIMD it in a horizontal fashion, culling the set of 6 planes against 8 objects at a time.
 We could also do it vertically, and do one object at a time, but calculating the 6 planes at once.
-Sadly it's 6 planes which means we have a leftover if we do 4-wide, or it's too small if we do 8-wide.
+Unfortunately, having 6 planes means we have a leftover if we do 4-wide, and it's too small for 8-wide.
 For this algorithm, people have done both versions depending on the game engine and CPU.
 We are going to implement the horizontal approach, parallelizing across the objects and culling 8 of them at a time, to demonstrate a few more advanced techniques.

 Let's look at what exact code we are dealing with, in the scalar version.
 I've adapted the code from the Learn OpenGL article a bit to shorten it.